EGjohnson/predictive_model_attack_data/README.md

 GTD TERMS OF USE "Unauthorized Publication of the Data: No part of the GTD may be republished on any website or accessible for public download in any format without the express permission of a GTD representative."

+# Data used
+Columns that had more than 70% of thier data intact were used.